Workshop: Building human rights narratives to counter antisemitic hate speech

 Organised within the WE CAN for human rights speech project by CEJI and the Council of Europe

 Antisemitic hate speech has always been prevalent on social media platforms, but the COVID-19 pandemic combined with the spread of old and new conspiracies has seen an increase in online hate.
 There is no doubt that antisemitism online needs to be countered, but what if instead of simply countering it, we could provide a more appealing alternative?

-The WE CAN workshop on building human rights narratives aims to help participants develop positive messages in light of antisemitism by walking them through each step of creating a campaign, from crafting a human rights message to creating the visuals with the help of a professional designer – all this over a three half-day intensive workshop.
+The WE CAN workshop on building human rights narratives aims to help participants develop positive messages in light of antisemitism by walking them through each step of creating a campaign, from crafting a human rights message to creating the visuals with the help of a professional designer – all this over an intensive, two full day-long workshop.

 Learning objectives and outcomes

 - Develop an understanding of antisemitic hate speech

 - Gain knowledge on how human rights-based narratives can be effective in tackling hate speech